Cleveland Clinic logo

 What are the symptoms of a sacral dimple?

 Sacral dimples don’t have any symptoms other than the indentation itself.
-The dimple is typically shallow and found in or near the crease of your baby’s buttocks.
+The dimple is typically shallow and found in or near the crease of your baby’s butt.

-In rare instances, some sacral dimples are a sign of a spine or spinal cord problem.
-In these cases, your child’s healthcare provider may refer you to a specialist for further evaluation.
-A sacral dimple that’s a sign of an accompanying spinal problem may have signs including:
+In rare instances, a dimple on your baby’s sacrum can be a sign of a spine or spinal cord problem.
+In these cases, your baby’s healthcare provider may refer you to a specialist for further testing.

 Advertisement